Tools and Utilities

 - you can simply stop and resume guiding as you normally would.

-movement, you don't need to click on the 'Stop' button once backlash
+Unlike the first phase of baseline measurements, you don't need to click on the 'Stop' button once backlash

 measurement has begun.
 The measurement process will terminate